tqtezos/stablecoin/docs/specification.md

 Every address that is stored in ledger is associated with its current balance.
 Additionally, each minter is associated with its current minting allowance.

+# Safelist

+Before describing the token contract's entrypoints we describe the `Safelist` interface.
+The syntax is: `entrypointName(argumentType)`.
+Required `Safelist` entrypoints:
+* `assertTransfers(list(pair (address :from) (address :to)))`
+  * Checks whether a transfer is permitted from one address to the other one.
+  Fails if transfer is prohibited for any item from this list.
+* `assertReceiver(address)`
+  * Fails if address is not whitelisted or it is blacklisted.
+* `assertReceivers(list address)`
+  * Fails if any address in the list is not whitelisted or is blacklisted.

 # Entrypoints